MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.StDevP.md

 Arguments that are error values or text that cannot be translated into numbers cause errors.

-**StDevP** uses the following formula, where x is the sample mean AVERAGE(number1,number2,...) and n is the sample size.
+**StDevP** uses the following formula, where x is the sample mean AVERAGE(number1,number2,...) and n is the sample size:

 > ![Formula](../images/awfstdv2_ZA06051249.gif)